Dublin is the capital city of Ireland and is a small city to navigate compared to other cities I have been to .

 The river Liffey runs through Dublin and there’s the iconic Halfpenny Bridge that connects the city.
 Make sure you take a photo!

 I love the buzz of the city, the beautiful Georgian buildings and all the different colour doors.

-You can take bus tours which take you around the city to the famous Guinness Brewery, I recommend visiting there, Welcome to the Home of Guinness (guinness-storehouse.com).
+To see the city, I find walking is best, but you can take bus tours which take you around the city’s attractions, including the famous Guinness Brewery, I recommend visiting there, Welcome to the Home of Guinness (guinness-storehouse.com).

 It’s an interesting visit, learning about how Guinness is made and the view from the top of the storehouse is great as is a pint of the black stuff.

 I recommend you visit Kilmainham Gaol which tells the story of the Easter Rising of 1916.Kilmainham Gaol Museum | The Office of Public Works

 Another place to visit is Christ Church Cathedral which is over 1000 years old and was originally a Viking church, this is on the bus route.
 There’s a Jury’s Inn hotel located nearby also.
 Close by is Dublin Castle which is another attraction, Dublin Castle | The Office of Public Works .